ADoseOfCodeYT/LibertasSDK/Content/Documentation/ScriptingAPI-Documentation.md

 ## Engine Bindings
 The scripting API provides functions for the developer to manipulate engine behaviour or query it for information.

-### BackLog
+### Console
 The scripting console of the engine.
 Input text with the keyboard, run the input with the RETURN key.
 The script errors are also displayed here.
-The scripting API provides some functions which manipulate the BackLog.
+The scripting API provides some functions which manipulate the Console.
 These functions are in he global scope:
-- backlog_clear()  -- remove all entries from the backlog
+- console_clear()  -- remove all entries from the console
-- backlog_post(string params,,,)  -- post a string to the backlog
+- console_post(string params,,,)  -- post a string to the console
-- backlog_fontsize(int size)  -- modify the fint size of the backlog
+- console_fontsize(int size)  -- modify the fint size of the console
-- backlog_isactive() : boolean result  -- returns true if the backlog is active, false otherwise
+- console_isactive() : boolean result  -- returns true if the console is active, false otherwise
-- backlog_fontrowspacing(float spacing)  -- set a row spacing to the backlog
+- console_fontrowspacing(float spacing)  -- set a row spacing to the console
-- backlog_lock() -- disable and lock the backlog so HOME key doesn't bring it up
+- console_lock() -- disable and lock the console so HOME key doesn't bring it up
-- backlog_unlock() -- unlock the backlog so it can be toggled with the HOME key
+- console_unlock() -- unlock the console so it can be toggled with the HOME key

 ### Renderer
 This is the graphics renderer, which is also responsible for managing the scene graph which consists of keeping track of